Queen Isabella II

 person, corporation, business house or establishment will be permitted to

-for any reason cannot be distributed, will be returned to the person named in
+which for any reason cannot be distributed, will be returned to the person

 (or sealed) letters transmitted from one place to another, although not sent